Skip to content

 "Why is Chinese PP $60-100 cheaper than Korean?"

-How Polymer Prices Are Built
+How Are Polymer Prices Determined by Feedstock?

 Every polymer is, at its core, a processed hydrocarbon.
 The final FOB price for a container of PP or PE from Ningbo or Guangzhou starts with the cost of producing the olefin building block — propylene for PP, ethylene for PE.
 That olefin cost is determined by the feedstock used to crack it.